MaksimenkoPG/ruby_app_from_scratch/README.md

 IRB.start
 ```
-At the next step we have to make this script executable by the following command.
+At the next step, we have to make this script executable by the following command.
 ```bash
 chmod +x bin/console
 ```